audreychun/czb-zarr-challenge/README.md

 ## OME-TIFF → OME-Zarr Conversion

 Use the provided `tiff_to_zarr.py` script.
-This leverages IOHub’s `TiffConverter` to convert a Micromanager OME-TIFF to OME-Zarr.
+This leverages iohub’s `TiffConverter` to convert a Micromanager OME-TIFF to OME-Zarr.
 For Task 1, running the following command will convert Dataset 1 (Micromanager OME-TIFF layout) to OME-Zarr in the same /data folder.

 ```bash
 python tiff_to_zarr.py
 ```
+We will work with `data/KazanskyStar_converted.zarr` for Dataset 1 from now on.

 ## Metadata Extraction